Children are expensive. To offset some of this expense, Congress provides two special tax credits to people who support

 The child tax credit starts to be reduced when income reaches the following levels:

 For example, a married couple filing jointly with one qualifying child gets no child tax credit if their adjusted gross income exceeds $440,000.
 The $2,000 credit they started the tax year with would be whittled down to zero by 40 $50 reductions.

-Unlike the child tax credit (which you get simply by having a qualifying child), you can use the child and dependent care credit only if you shell out money for child care so that you and your spouse, if any, can work.
-And, there is no income ceiling on the child and dependent care credit (which is also different from the child tax credit).
+Unlike the child tax credit (which you get simply by having a qualifying child), you can use the child and dependent care credit only if you spend money for child care so that you and your spouse, if any, can work.
+There is no income ceiling on the child and dependent care credit (which is also different from the child tax credit).
 People with higher incomes get a smaller credit than those with more modest incomes.
 Here’s how it works.